fenago/tableau-intermediate/lab-guides/md/Lab_8.md

 #### Getting ready

-In this recipe, we extend the pie chart with a dual axis to create a donut chart.
+In this lab, we extend the pie chart with a dual axis to create a donut chart.